Lima Memorial Health System Logo

 • Swollen lymph nodes all over the body

-• Swollen, red, painful nodule at site of the fly bite
+• Swollen, red, painful nodule at the site of the fly bite

 Exams and Tests

-Diagnosis is often based on a physical examination and detailed information about the symptoms.
-If the health care provider suspects sleeping sickness, you'll be asked about recent travel.
+Diagnosis is often based on a physical exam and detailed information about the symptoms.
+If your health care provider suspects sleeping sickness, you'll be asked about recent travel.
 Blood tests will be ordered to confirm the diagnosis.

 Tests include the following: